newrelic/infra-integrations-sdk/README.md

 ### Host Entity vs Entities

 `Entity` is a specific thing we collect data about.
 We used this vague term because we want to support hosts, pods, load balancers, DBs, etc. in a generic way.
-In the previous SDK version v3, we had the Local Entity and the Remote Entities.
+In the previous SDK v3, we had the Local Entity and Remote Entities.

 In this new version the reporting host is called **HostEntity**, and it's optional to add data to it.
 It represents the host where the agent is running on.
-If your entity belongs to a different host or it's something abstract that is not attached to a specific host, then you can create an Entity which will require a unique name and an entity type in order to be created.
+If your entity belongs to a different host or it's something abstract that is not attached to the host where the integration runs, then you can create an Entity which requires a unique name and an entity type in order to be created.

-On both types of entities, you can metrics, events and inventory to them.
+You can add metrics, events and inventory on both types of entities.

 ## Upgrading from SDK v3 to v4